United States–China security cooperation: Navy

+In early 2016, CNO John Richardson had direct talks with Shengli, including an open discussion of China's deployment on and around islands in the South China Sea.
+In July 2016, Richardson traveled to China to meet with Shengli.

+Operations and exercises

 In 2012, China was invited to observe the US Navy's annual RIMPAC exercise.
 In 2014, the People's Liberation Army Navy began to actively participate in this exercise.
-This continued in 2016.
-At that exercise, China participated with 5 warships and 1,200 personnel.

-In 2013, US and Chinese warships conducted joint anti-piracy drills near the Horn of Africa.
-This included aircraft-landing exercises on each other's ships.
+In August 2013, US and Chinese forces performed joint exercises to practice techniques for boarding ships, and to counteract piracy at sea.
+The two forces practiced various naval roles such as visit, boarding, search and seizure (VBSS) techniques, live fire, and helicopter landings.
+At that time, China was not actively part of the international coalition to fight piracy, although it sent its own ships in its own efforts to fight piracy.
+Commodore Joseph Naman, commander of Destroyer Squadron 50, said that "If we can get [China] to be a part of the coalition task force, that would be an even more substantial step forward.”

 In December 2014, the Chinese and US Navies held an anti-piracy exercise in the Gulf of Aden.
 This included utilization of the procedures dictated by the Code for Unplanned Encounters at Sea, an important international code of procedures for ship encounters.

+In 2016, the Chinese Navy joined the US Navy's RIMPAC exercise again.
+At that exercise, China participated with 5 warships and 1,200 personnel.

 Coast Guard

 Since 1993, the US Coast Guard and the China Coast Guard have assigned detachments of officers to work aboard each other's vessels to assist in cracking down on illegal fisheries.
 In 2016, the Coast Guard Commandant stated this program was going well, with extensive contacts between the two services.

-Enlisted personnel of the China Coast Guard have trained alongside US Coast Guard personnel in search and rescue techniques.
+In 2012, enlisted personnel of the China Coast Guard trained alongside US Coast Guard personnel in search and rescue techniques.